Simple claims process

 Good health counts for so much, so if an employee faces a long period off work due to ill-health or injury, it can create all sorts of worries.
 And for employers, employee absence brings its own challenges.

-Our Group Income Protection claims pathway can help ease the strain for all.
+Our Group Income Protection claims pathways can help ease the strain for all.
 Even before absence occurs, we’re here for you.

 Health can start to deteriorate while an employee is still at work, so engage with us early so we can step in and try to avoid absence.
 Where time off is needed to help manage symptoms and aid recovery, we’ll support you both, not only during the claims process, but throughout any eventual return to work.